sympy/sympy/doc/src/aboutus.rst

 #.
 Ashwini Oruganti: Changes to Pow printing
 #.
 Andreas Kloeckner: Fix to cse()
 #.
 Prateek Papriwal: improve summation documentation
 #.
+Arpit Goyal: Improvements to Integral and Sum
+#.
 Angadh Nanjangud: in physics.mechanics, added a function and tests for the parallel axis theorem
 #.
 Comer Duncan: added dual, is_antisymmetric, and det_lu_decomposition to matrices.py
 #.
 Jens H. Nielsen: added sets to modules listing